munificent/craftinginterpreters/book/strings.md

 Instead, we'll use another technique.
 It's been around for ages, to the point that the C specification carves out specific support for it, but I don't know that it has a canonical name.
 It's an example of [*type punning*][pun], but that term is too broad.
-In the absence of any better ideas, I'll call it **"struct inheritance"**, because it relies on structs and roughly follows how single-inheritance of state works in object-oriented languages.
+In the absence of any better ideas, I'll call it **struct inheritance**, because it relies on structs and roughly follows how single-inheritance of state works in object-oriented languages.

 [pun]: https://en.wikipedia.org/wiki/Type_punning